uoftgasa/uoftgasa.github.io/markdown/index.md

 	 - accessible via a key in the mailroom
 	 - this room must be booked prior to use
 	 - capacity ~15
+- **15th Floor Conference Room**
+	- must be booked through the CITA administrative office
+	- pick up keys from CITA administrative office
+	- access this room by taking the north side stairs up from the 14th floor (turn left out of the elevator)
+	- capacity ~15
  - **AB88** - Conference room
 	 - accessible via key in the mailroom
 	 - this room must be booked prior to use